Description

 Full-page borders and large illuminated initials are on ff.
 1, 44, 65, 70 and 79.

-The illumination of this Book of Hours, the work of at least three artists, is in the style of the Masters of the Suffrages, a group of Dutch illuminators who were active, most likely in Leiden, in the first three decades of the sixteenth century.
-They are named after the Suffrage miniatures in a Book of Hours in Vienna (Österreichische Nationalbibliothek, MS S. n.
-13236).
-As exhibited in the present Horae, their style is characterized by panel borders with trompe-l’oeil strewn flowers and insects (and the occasional bird or butterfly); such borders are modeled after those by their Flemish colleagues working in Ghent and Bruges in the late fifteenth and early sixteenth centuries.
-The style of the Masters of the Suffrages is also characterized by figural and compositional types that were clearly influenced by Dutch Mannerist panel painting.
-We see such influences in the miniature of Bathsheba Bathing (f.
+The illumination of this Book of Hours, the work of at least two artists of which the principle one is related to the Antwerp mannerists.
+As exhibited in the present Horae, the panel borders with trompe-l’oeil strewn flowers and insects (and the occasional bird or butterfly); such borders are modeled after those by their Flemish colleagues working in Ghent and Bruges in the late fifteenth and early sixteenth centuries.
+We see the influence of Flemish Mannerist painters such as Cornelis Engelbrechtsz. in the miniature of Bathsheba Bathing (f.
 29v), the finest in the book.
 David’s future consort, seductively draping her privates while scarcely concealing them, is attended by women who wear fantastic costumes with fussy necklines, elaborate sleeves, and fanciful headgear; David observes the scene from the balcony of a palace built along Mannerist architectural conceits.
 In the facing miniature, the penitent David (f.
 30) literally turns his back on his past source of sin--and even his palace has assumed conservative Gothic form.
 How interesting that this thoroughly secularized scene occurs in a manuscript made for a nun (depicted on f.
 69v praying before the Crucifixion).

 The second illuminator, though not as gifted as the main artist, is not without his charm.
 In the opening with the miniature of the Mass of St. Gregory (ff.
 64v-65), the pope and his attendants look duly shocked (as well they might) at the vision of the bleeding Christ who appears upon their altar.
 The arma Christi (instruments of the Passion) fill the borders while the facing miniature features a spooky Crown of Thorns that, floating against its monochromatic background, casts eerie shadows.